 You must have been accepted onto Guildfords Housing Register to be able to apply for either rented or low cost home ownership properties through Guildford HomeChoice.
 Anyone aged 16 years or over may apply to join the Housing Register.

 You will need to complete an application form.
 There are two types of application form, one for new applicants and the other for existing council or partner Housing Association tenants who wish to transfer.
-These can be downloaded by clicking application or transfer form as appropriate or obtained from the Housing Advice Centre.
+These can be downloaded by clicking the application or transfer form links on our home page as appropriate or obtain a form from the Housing Advice Centre.
 Click How to Contact Us for contact details and opening hours.
 You will need to use the same form if you wish to apply for rented or low cost home ownership or both.

 Along with your application form you will need to provide the following: